bhupendra-sen/QA-Automation-Projects/README.md

 ## 📖 About
 This repository contains:
 - ✅ Test case documents (Excel/CSV)
-- ✅ Manual QA practice projects
+- ✅ Automation QA practice projects
 - ✅ Notes and examples related to software testing

 It is designed for QA learners and professionals who want to practice creating, organizing, and maintaining test artifacts.